Articles Archive for June 2011

 Calibre S, Discontinued Model, Formula 1, Hands on Review »

 The Formula 1 series gets a new look for 2011- four new designs with three different quartz movements.

 The Formula 1 watch was the first watch developed by TAG Heuer after the change of ownership in 1985.
 Most of the early TH range was made up of Heuer-developed watches with the new logo, but the Formula 1 arrived in 1986 followed by the S/el in 1987 as the paths between the old Heuer and the new TAG Heuer began to diverge.

 The Formula 1 was a watch for the ages- new, low-cost …

-Here are the first live photos of the new 2011 Silver Monaco- the latest in the line of Heuer- branded Monaco chronographs featuring the modern Calibre 11 movement and the distinctive left-sided crown.
+Here are the first live photos of the TAG Heuer Monaco Calibre 11 Heritage Chronograph- the latest in the line of Heuer- branded Monaco chronographs featuring the modern Calibre 11 movement and the distinctive left-sided crown.

 Continuing on the fast pace of new models this year comes perhaps TAG’s most important mainstream release for 2011- the new Link series.
 Along with the Carrera, the Link is one of the top-selling TAG Heuer lines and is positioned as the “elegant” sports watch- you won’t see a Gulf-striped, PVD black versions any time soon.

 First introduced in 1987 as the S/el, the range was re-named “Link” in 1999 after the distinctive “Double-S” shaped links in the bracelet.
 The design of the bracelet was one of the main points of …

 Last week I posted a review of the TAG Heuer Monaco V4 series- The Platinum watch from 2009 and the “New Generation” Rose Gold model announced last year.
 Now there is a third member of the family: The Monaco V4 Titanium.